How to Serve the Defendant

 A process server is an individual licensed to serve your case documents.

-They are experts at serving court documents and are highly successful at completing service of process. 🕵️
+They are experts at serving court documents and are highly successful at completing the service of process. 🕵️

 Ask the Sheriff